August 22 Announcement: Starting August 25, we will meet in RH 205.

 Is There a Politically Optimal Level of Judicial Independence?
 (Nayeli Monserrat Enriquez Flores)

-November 24 Topics
+November 24 Presentations

 Self-Control and The Theory of Consumption (Santiago Ahuad Duran)